Inbibo/adonisfx_docs/docs/faq.md

 #### Can I activate AdonisFX offline?
 Yes.
 Visit the [licensing](licensing.md#licensing) page for more information.

-#### Can I renew my 30 days trial license period?
-It is possible to request an extension of the trial license period by contacting with support.

 #### Can I use my Node-Locked license on more than one machine?
 No. To be able to move a node-locked license to a different machine deactivate the license and reactivate it on the newly configured machine.
 For more flexibility and no hardware specific licensing restriction purchase floating licenses.